newjersey/feedback-api/README.md

 ### In dev

+#### Test API Requests

+This section includes test requests for testing the Feedback API Lambdas/endpoints.
+Update the body of the request as needed to test different scenarios.

+There are three different methods for testing these requests:

+1. **Run requests as JSON via the AWS console**: Go to the "Testing" tab in the Lambda console for the appropriate function.
+2. **Send API requests to the dev API Gateway URL**.
+Go the API Gateway resource in the AWS console to find the URL.
+The URL can also be found in the ResX Bitwarden under the `Feedback API Testing Info` item.

+3. **Send API requests to our dummy app for testing redirects**.
+    - In production, the frontend feedback widget doesn't send requests directly to the API Gateway URL.
+Instead, the widget sends requests to a URL on the Innovation site which then redirects to the prod API Gateway URL. **Testing via this method is crucial because the API can behave differently or even break depending on whether you call it directly vs. via a redirect** (e.g. due to CORS issues).
+    - The URL and test CURL requests can be found in the ResX Bitwarden under the `Feedback API Testing Info` item.

-In order to test functions, you can run the following mock requests from the "Testing" tab in the Lambda console for the appropriate function.
-Update the body of the request as needed to test different scenarios. **Please note that all requests will write directly to the Prod Google Sheet for the time being.
-After running requests, be sure to remove any changes from the spreadsheet.**
+> :warning: **Please note that all requests will write directly to the Prod Google Sheet for the time being.** After running requests, be sure to remove any changes from the spreadsheet

-#### Rating
+##### Rating
 ```
 {
   "headers": {